asimd/testing-simplified/README.md

 ### 🚀 About Me
 Hi there, my name is Asim, and I am a QA engineer with 8 years of experience.
-This repository is my attempt at providing as much knwoledge as possible with as little text as possible by explaining QA processes with some real-life examples.
+This repository is my attempt at providing as much knowledge as possible with as little text as possible by explaining QA processes with some real-life examples.

 ###  Introduction